 From the trailhead, a steep but mostly paved trail climbs just under 1 mile to a wooden footbridge with views of Vernal Falls.
 From here you can snap photos and take a look at just how far you have to climb to the top.

-Families with young kids and anyone who doesn’t want to commit to the longer hike can turn around here, but if you can, I absolutely suggest you keep going!
+Families with young kids and anyone who doesn’t want to commit to the longer hike can turn around here.
+You can also sub in one of these other easy and family-friendly hikes in Yosemite.

 Once you reach the top of Vernal Falls, take a snack break and catch your breath.
 Here you have the option of returning the way you came, or taking a worthy detour to Clark Point for spectacular views of distant Nevada Falls and the granite dome of Liberty Cap.